 - The abstract body should be short (100–500 words), clear, concise, and written in English with correct spelling and good sentence structure.

-- Figures and tables cannot be included.
+- Figures and tables should not be included.

 - Abstracts should be carefully compiled and thoroughly checked, in particular with regard to the list of authors, before submission in order to avoid last-minute changes.

 - The submission of an abstract carries with it the obligation that it is actually presented at the meeting by the author or, at least, by one of the co-authors.
 If this is not possible, please withdraw your abstract as early as possible.
 Without early withdrawal, abstracts not presented at the conference are identified as no-shows.
 Such contributions are clearly marked in the online programme and listed as no-shows.
 The corresponding HTML/PDF abstract will no longer be available.

 - Submission of the same abstract to more than one session is not allowed.
-Duplicates identified by the Programme Committee will be rejected.
+Duplicates identified by the programme committee will be rejected.

-- The content of EGU General Assembly abstracts is the responsibility of their authors. the EGU reserves the right to reject abstracts that are not written in English, are out of the scope of the EGU General Assembly, do not meet basic standards of scientific quality, or do not adhere to conventional standards of civil discourse and common decency.
+- The content of EGU General Assembly abstracts is the responsibility of their authors.
+EGU reserves the right to reject abstracts that are not written in English, are out of the scope of the EGU General Assembly, do not meet basic standards of scientific quality, or do not adhere to conventional standards of civil discourse and common decency.

 - The official language of the EGU General Assembly is English.
 Simultaneous interpretation is not provided.
 It is therefore expected that authors are able to present their research more or less fluently in the English language.

 Authors are allowed as first author to submit either one regular abstract plus one abstract solicited by a convener, or two solicited abstracts.
-A second regular abstract can be submitted to the EOS programme group (the maximum number of abstracts, including solicited abstracts, remains two).
+A second regular abstract can be submitted to sessions led by the EOS programme group (the maximum number of abstracts, including solicited abstracts, remains two).
 Possible submissions for first authors are the following: